 - A. Alcohol violations (also see "Alcohol Policy") - 1.
 Intoxication (not resulting in a student's arrest or transport to the hospital) as determined by instrumentation, or by behavioral or physical manifestations.
-Any student under the age of 21 with a blood alcohol level of 0.02% or higher will be considered to be intoxicated. - B. Violations of the University Drug Policy, including but not limited to, use, being under the influence of, possession, or distribution of narcotic or other controlled substances except as permitted by law, and the possession or use of drug paraphernalia. - 1.
-Incidents in which the University has not taken possession of controlled substances. - 2.
-Possession or use of drug paraphernalia. - C. Fire safety violations including:

-- 1. Tampering with or needlessly discharging a fire extinguisher. - 2.
-Tampering with fire alarms or smoke detectors, and emergency or exit lighting. - 3.
-Other. - D. Illegal or unauthorized possession of firearms, weapons, or related devices (see "Weapons Policy.") - E. Throwing, or causing to be projected, any object or substance that has potential for defacing or damaging University or private property, or for causing personal injury or disruption (see "Projectiles"). - F. Illegal or unauthorized possession of explosives, fireworks, or other dangerous chemicals or substances. - G. Disorderly or obscene conduct. - H. Abuse of computer time, including, but not limited to: - 1.
-Use of computing facilities to send obscene or abusive messages. - I. Abuse of the student conduct system including, but not limited to: - 1.
+Any student under the age of 21 with a blood alcohol level of 0.02% or higher will be considered to be intoxicated. - B. Violations of the University Drug Policy - 1.
+Incidents in which the University has not taken possession of controlled substances or illegal drugs. - 2.
+Possession or use of drug paraphernalia by individuals under the age of 21. - C. Fire safety violations including those not described in I.L. - D. Possession of tobacco products, nicotine vapor products, and alternative nicotine products, with the exception of FDA-approved nicotine replacement products, by students under the age of 21.
+Also see "Smoking Policy." - E. Throwing, or causing to be projected, any object or substance that has potential for defacing or damaging University or private property, or for causing personal injury or disruption (see "Projectiles"). - F. Illegal or unauthorized possession of explosives, fireworks, or other dangerous chemicals or substances.
+Also see "Fireworks, Explosives, and Dangerous or Hazardous Chemicals." - G. Abuse of the student conduct system including, but not limited to: - 1.
 Failure to obey the summons of a conduct body or University official. - 2.
 Attempting to discourage an individual's proper participation in or use of the conduct system. - 3.
 Attempting to influence the impartiality of a member of a conduct body prior to, and/or during the course of, the conduct proceeding. - 4.
 Harassment and/or intimidation of a member of a conduct body prior to, during, and/or after a conduct proceeding. - 5.
 Failure to comply with a sanction imposed by the conduct system. - 6.
-Influencing, or attempting to influence, another person to commit an abuse of the conduct system. - J. Violation of federal, state, or local law.
+Influencing, or attempting to influence, another person to commit an abuse of the conduct system.